Pinnacle Playhouse: History

 In 1951, a group of friends gathered to read a play for pleasure.
 They enjoyed it so much they decided they would form a group and perform it.
 That fall, they met again at a tea room in downtown Belleville to plan a public meeting in the Corby Library for forming a theatre guild in Belleville.

-"The Voice of the People", a play by Robertson Davies, was one of the first one act plays performed.
+The Voice of the People, a play by Robertson Davies, was one of the first one act plays performed.
 It went on to win the Eastern Ontario Drama League Festival and was invited to the Dominion Drama Festival in Saint John, New Brunswick, the next spring.

 With the onset of television, the theatre struggled to stay alive with little money or location to operate from.
 Places were used that ranged from the third storey of a downtown building, to a donated room at the back of a building, to a vacant storefront.
 In 1969, the city of Belleville provided the guild with use of the D.L.
 Storey Building on Pinnacle Street, which was formerly a Salvation Army Citadel.
 The guild members were responsible for all operating costs of the building, including utilities, heat, repairs and maintenance, plus any renovations that are required.
 It was then renamed the Pinnacle Playhouse and it has been the source of its success ever since.

-By the time the theatre celebrated its 50th anniversary in 2001, it had established itself as Belleville's primary (and at times only) hub for live theatre with early members including Jim Alexander, Liz Marshall and Steve Forrester still spearheading consistent high quality in its productions.
+By the time the theatre celebrated its 50th anniversary in 2001, it had established itself as Belleville's primary (and at times only) hub for live theatre with early members including Jim Alexander, Liz Marshall and Steve Forrester.
+The latter served at BTG in a creative capacity for exactly 50 years.

 Today the Belleville Theatre Guild, at Pinnacle Playhouse, puts on five shows annually.
 Each season culminates with a musical.
 In addition to their regular season they are a venue for the Belleville Doc Fest, Night Kitchen Too (a musical variety performance), and occasional screenings of silent films.
 Marianne Ackerman has held public readings of her in-progress works at the venue.
 Beginning in 2014, BTG began hosting local playwrights with an annual off-season show called the Evening of One-Acts.
 Playwrights whose short works have debuted here include Peter Paylor, Judie Preece, Maurice Leslie, Wayne Clark, Ian Feltham, Keith Taylor and Adri Boodoosingh.

+Past productions from this theatre that have won Best Production from the EODL Full-Length Festival include Who's Afraid of Virginia Woolf in 1999, Talley's Folly in 2003, and Between Breaths in 2024.

+Administration

+BTG's activities within Pinnacle Playhouse are managed by an 11-member board consisting of the following: